-- compatible with software agreed with the Secretary from time to time and all attachments should be where reasonably possible, in electronic format. - All documents, correspondence, communications and other material including spoken statements, submissions and communications shall be in the English language. - In the event that any date specified in these Rules for service of documents or any action by any party, Forum, Allocation Chair, Hearing Chair or Secretary or any other date specified would fall between 25 December and 31 December in any year, it shall be extended by seven days.
-Any such date falling on a public holiday in England (or where the matter is being conducted subject to Scottish law, in Scotland) shall be extended to the next working day.
+- 23 Any reference to pages is a reference to A4 pages containing reasonably legible typescript at 1.5 line spacing.
+All documents submitted shall be made in a form compatible with software agreed with the Secretary from time to time and all attachments should be where reasonably possible, in electronic format. - 24 All documents, correspondence, communications and other material including spoken statements, submissions and communications shall be in the English language. - 25 In the event that any date specified in these Rules for service of documents or any action by any party, Forum, Allocation Chair, Hearing Chair or Secretary or any other date specified would fall between 25 December and 31 December in any year, it shall be extended by seven days.
+Any such date falling on a public holiday in England shall be extended to the next Working Day.